jaretpr/EFiling-Automation/README.md

 # Automated E-Filing Script

-This repository contains a Python script that automates the e-filing process for garnishment service returns using Selenium and Tkinter.
-The script logs into a court portal, uploads documents, and updates a status spreadsheet.
+This repository contains a Python script that automates the e-filing process for garnishment service returns using Selenium and customtkinter.
+The script logs into a court portal, uploads documents, updates a status spreadsheet, and provides an intuitive GUI for easy interaction, including managing attorney credentials.

 ## Features

-- Automated login to the court portal
+- **Automated Login:** Logs into the court portal using attorney credentials.
-- File uploading and form submission
+- **File Uploading and Form Submission:** Automates the process of uploading garnishment service return documents and submitting forms on the court portal.
-- Status updates in an Excel workbook
+- **Status Updates:** Updates the status of filings in an Excel workbook.
-- Tkinter-based GUI for easy interaction
+- **Attorney Credential Management:** Allows for easy updates to attorney credentials via the GUI.
+- **CustomTkinter-based GUI:** Provides an easy-to-use interface for starting the e-filing process and managing credentials.

 ## Prerequisites